svalente317/sanka/README.md

 * Function calls are technically pass-by-value, but the "value" of an object is a reference to that object, so the language is effectively pass-by-reference except for numeric types.
-* The numeric types are byte, char, int, long, float, double.
+* The numeric types are byte, short, int, long, float, double.
 * The language provides garbage collection.
 * Fields can be public or private, and classes can be public or private.
-  (I'm not sure if I want to support protected fields or classes.)
 * Many keywords work as they do in Java, such as `if`, `for`, `while`, `break`, `continue`, `case`.
 * Objects and arrays are mutable.

-Here are the important ways that Sanka differs from Java:
+Here are the Java constructs that Sanka does not provide:

 * Sanka does not provide class inheritance or subclasses or abstract classes.
 * Classes are a compile-time abstraction.
 They basically don't exist at runtime.
 I can declare variables of type `Foo`, but there is no `Foo.class` object accessable at runtime.
+* Exceptions cannot be thrown or caught.
-* Runtime exceptions (null pointer, division by zero, array out of bounds, etc.) cannot be caught.
+* Runtime exceptions (null pointer, division by zero, array out of bounds, etc.) kill the application.
 * There is no reflection.
 * There is no base Object class.
 * There are no base methods like wait(), notify(), hashCode(), etc. Types only have the methods that you define.
 * Generic objects cannot be used as synchronization monitors.

-Here are the syntactic ways that Sanka differs from Java:

-* There is no `implements` keyword.
-The compiler determines whether a class implements an interface.
-* There is no try/throw/catch/finally support.
-* There are no Annotations.
 * There are no `static {}` blocks.
 * There is no implicit reference to instance variables.
 To access the `foo` field, explicitly write `this.foo`.
-* Local variables do not need to be declared.
-In fact, local variables cannot be declared.
-The first time that the compiler sees a definition like `x = foo()`, where the RHS is any value or expression other then `null`, the compiler evaluates the type of the RHS, and that is the type of `x`.
-  Then, it is a compile error for `x` to be used as any other type.

 That's what Sanka takes away.
 Here's what it adds:

+* When you declare a local variables, you do not need to explicitly specify its type.
+Use the keyword "var" to declare a local variable.
+The first time that the compiler sees an assignment to that variable, where the RHS is any value or expression other then `null`, the compiler evaluates the type of the RHS, and that is the type of `x`.
+Then, it is a compile error for `x` to be used as any other type.
+* When you declare a class, you do not need to explicitly specify what interfaces it implements.
+The compiler determines whether a class implements an interface.

 **inline keyword**